jkohlin/wordpress-basics/2-ecosystem-theme.md

 #Theme
 A theme is a set of files with templates and functions controling how to present the content to the web.
-These files are
+The main components of a theme are as follows:

 - Templates and template parts
 - PHP/Wordpress Functions